serenaneg/psbO_bioinfo_final/README.md

 </p>

 #### Comparison between read counts
-Our comparison shows good agreement for the largest size fraction, although we underestimate diatoms because one station in the Strait of Gibraltar is missing (see Biogeography figure).
-Interestingly, this is also the fraction for which the two analyses are most comparable, despite having the greatest number of missing stations.
-Overall, our counts show a higher contribution of haptophytes; removing these would increase the relative proportion of Synechococcus.
-For the smallest size fraction, we observe elevated pelagophytes and proportionally fewer Synechococcus, but still an overrepresentation of haptophytes.
-In the mid–size fraction, we again underestimate diatoms due to the missing Gibraltar station and show a slightly lower abundance of Trichodesmium.
+In general, our results reproduce the main patterns of variability in the phytoplankton community across the three selected size classes.
+The strongest agreement occurs in the largest size fraction, where we observe only a slight overestimation of Dinoflagellates and an underestimation of Haptophytes.
+Interestingly, despite this fraction having the greatest number of missing stations between the reference dataset and ours, it still shows the best overall correspondence.
+In the smallest size fraction, our analysis appears to miss a substantial number of Synechococcus reads, while showing higher contributions from Pelagophytes and Haptophytes.
+If these groups were more consistent with the reference results, the relative proportion of Synechococcus would likely increase.
+For the medium size fraction, we again underestimate diatoms—largely because our dataset lacks a key station near the Strait of Gibraltar (see Biogeography maps), which skews the read distribution.
+We also find a slightly lower abundance of Trichodesmium compared to the reference data.
 <p float="center">
   <img src="https://github.com/serenaneg/psbO_bioinfo_final/blob/fc9cba0073b20ecc2f90fcbedc8744fbe0272cb5/plots/reference_reads.png" width="50%" />
   <img src="https://github.com/serenaneg/psbO_bioinfo_final/blob/fc9cba0073b20ecc2f90fcbedc8744fbe0272cb5/plots/reads_bwa.png" width="49%" />
 </p>

-The station-by-station comparison showed good agreement between our results and those reported by the authors.
-However, not all sample stations were available on the HPC, and due to time and storage constraints, we chose not to download the additional missing samples.
+The station-by-station comparison showed generally strong agreement between our results and those reported by the authors, indicating that we were largely successful in reproducing their analysis.
+However, not all stations were available on the HPC, and due to time and storage constraints, we did not download the missing samples.
+These gaps affected our ability to fully match the reference results, as the presence or absence of specific stations can substantially influence total read counts and overall community proportions.

-On a station by station, fine stations, we did a good job in reprecating the analysis and good comparison, however, we didn't always have the same stations there were few sample that biased the results for the results and wherethe we had or not that samples affets our capability in reproducing the reustls.

-Small size fraction: good greement for the most part, pro under estimated but intestring hapt looks similar which might mean that one of their stations had very high reads of synechochocossu which skewed the results for the total reads counts.

-Mid Size class: almost identiycal agreement, station 32 under estimating diatoms and overest  estimaing hapt.
-However, missing station 6 is the reason why we have different total reds counts.

-Large size fraction: missing a lot more station, which affect the picture, but for the stations we replicate the general trends.
-Maybe not the same number but we;re replicating the main patterns eg. station 24 just diat and dinoflageklates and sta 18 18 big chnck of other euks.
-Station 30 stands out for great matching.
+For the small size fraction, agreement was good overall, though Prochlorococcus tended to be underestimated.
+Notably, the close match in Haptophyte abundance suggests that one of the authors’ stations may have contained exceptionally high Synechococcus reads, skewing their total counts for this species.

+In the mid-size fraction, the correspondence was almost identical, with the main differences occurring at station 18—where we slightly underestimated Diatoms and overestimated other Eukaryotic phytoplankton.
+Moreover, from this plot is now obvious how missing station 6 from our dataset explains the discrepancy in total read counts, given its very high abbundance in Diatoms.

+The large size fraction had the most missing stations, which affected the broader patterns; nevertheless, for the stations we were able to compare, we reproduced the main trends.
+For example, station 25 was dominated by Diatoms and Dinoflagellates only, in both analyses, and station 18 showed similar high contributions from other eukaryotes.
+Station 30, in particular, displayed an excellent match between the two datasets.
 <p float="center">
   <img src="https://github.com/serenaneg/psbO_bioinfo_final/blob/985f48bdf3a042c69f33a4da3962eec03e01492a/plots/byStation_reads_08-5.png" width="70%" />
   <img src="https://github.com/serenaneg/psbO_bioinfo_final/blob/985f48bdf3a042c69f33a4da3962eec03e01492a/plots/byStation_reads_5-20.png" width="70%" />